anze3db/blog/_posts/2012-02-06-the-amd-linux-drivers.md

     export CLUTTER_VBLANK=none

-To the end of the `~/.profile` file and then everything seemed to be working.
+to the end of the `~/.profile` file and then everything seemed to be working.
 That was a fact until I tried to plug in my second monitor.

 Multidisplay support
 --------------------